 The Science Film Festival is a celebration of science communication in Southeast Asia, South Asia, Africa, the Middle East and Latin America: In cooperation with local partners it promotes science literacy and facilitates awareness of contemporary scientific, technological and environmental issues through international films with accompanying educational activities.
 The festival presents scientific issues accessibly and entertainingly to a broad audience and demonstrates that science can be fun.
 The event has grown considerably since its first edition in 2005, becoming the largest event of its kind worldwide.

 In 2019, the event takes place internationally in over 20 countries in Southeast Asia, South Asia, the Middle East, Latin America and Africa from October 07 to December 23.
-The Science Film Festival is currently open to submissions until March, 22.

 Alexander von Humboldt revolutionized the conception of nature by defining it as an interconnected living web - and in doing so, inspired countless scientists, environmentalists, writers and artists alike.
 On the 250 Year Anniversary of Humboldt’s birth, we need such a global perspective more than ever.
 The Science Film Festival 2019 aims to highlight the relevance of this view in the 21st century in regard to environmentalism, climate change and sustainability.